L3ad Solutions

 Two metrics in the GBP Insights panel matter:

-- Direct vs discovery searches: discovery (someone searched your category) should be 60-80% of total searches.
+1. Direct vs discovery searches: discovery (someone searched your category) should be 60-80% of total searches.
 If it's 10-20%, your category and service-area settings are wrong.

-- Calls-from-listing: phone calls directly from the GBP, not the website.
+2. Calls-from-listing: phone calls directly from the GBP, not the website.
 A healthy local profile generates 30-100 calls per month for an active service business.

 Most other GBP metrics (impressions, photo views, etc.) are vanity.
 Track the two above and you'll know if the work is paying off.

-How GBP fits with the rest
+How does GBP fit with the rest?

-A great GBP plus a slow website still loses customers — they call, get sent to your site for "more info," and bounce.
+A great GBP plus a slow website still loses customers, they call, get sent to your site for "more info," and bounce.
 A great website plus a weak GBP gets fewer calls in the first place because the listing never appears.
 Both have to work.

-The order to invest in for most service businesses: GBP first (highest leverage per hour), website second (conversion floor), reviews third (compounding moat), service-area pages fourth (long-tail capture).
+The order to invest in for most service businesses: GBP first (highest impact per hour), website second (conversion floor), reviews third (compounding moat), service-area pages fourth (long-tail capture).
 For more on how these interlock, see Local SEO Fundamentals.

 If you want a quick check on where your GBP currently stands compared to top-ranked competitors in your area, our Local SEO Audit tool runs a full scan in about a minute.